KjetilIN/IIKG3005-IaC-Notes/terminology.md

 Allows you to filter out network traffic between Azure resources in an Azure virtual network.
 Based on rules, you can deny or allow network traffic.
 Could also be NSG for a specific subnet.
 Acts like a firewall.

+### Tags

+Tags are metadata information to apply to your Azure resources.
+You can tag resources based on billing, teams, etc.
+The tags are stored in plain text.
+Never add sensitive data to tags.

+Read more about tags here: https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources

+Read more about tag name strategy here: https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources